adaptlearning/adapt-contrib-matching/README.md

 ####placeholder

-Use `placeholder` to set the text that will be displayed in the drop down answers befor a user has made a selection.
+Use `placeholder` to set the text that will be displayed in the drop down answers before a user has made a selection.

 ####_items